Our Speakers

 • Craig is the former Head of Accessibility at the Department for Work and Pensions and the creator of the DWP Accessibility Manual.

-• He is a design lead and accessibility specialist, and my focus is user centred design.
+• He is a design lead and accessibility specialist focusing on user-centred design.

 • He is autistic and has ADHD.
 He is passionate about breaking down the stigma of mental health and neurodivergence,